Contact Us for a Free Consultation (213) 542-0979

 Law Enforcement Use of Polygraph Test

-If the person doesn't pass the polygraph test a lot of times they will charge them with a crime.
-But the bottom line is, no matter what happens with the polygraph test, it is not admissible in a criminal case.
+If a person doesn't pass the polygraph test, they are often charged with a crime.
+But the bottom line is that, no matter what happens with the polygraph test, it is not admissible in a criminal case.

-The reason it's not admissible because it is subject to outside circumstances interfering with the result.
-It's not reliable and the bottom line is, courts have held time-and-time again, in any criminal case in Los Angeles, California and all over the nation that polygraph tests are not admissible.
+It's not admissible because it is subject to outside circumstances interfering with the result.
+It's not reliable, and the bottom line is that courts have repeatedly held that polygraph tests are not admissible in criminal cases in Los Angeles, California, and all over the nation.

 What Are The Problems With Polygraph Tests?

-Questions that are being asked that are outside the control of the defense attorney and the person that has to answer the questions.
-So, a lot of times people are already feeling anxious and nervous – whether they're guilty or not.
+Questions are being asked that are outside the control of the defense attorney and the person who has to answer them.
+So, a lot of times, people are already feeling anxious and nervous—whether they're guilty or not.

-I don't like polygraph tests.
-I almost never have my client take them, only on very rare extreme cases would I allow a client to take a polygraph test.
+I wouldn't say I like polygraph tests.
+I rarely have my client take them; only in sporadic extreme cases would I allow a client to take a polygraph test.
 Again, the bottom line is this – if the person is very nervous and they're in a police-dominated environment somewhere in Los Angeles County, a lot of times that can affect the result.
-If that's going to affect the result, then what's the point of doing the polygraph test?
-So, I don't' like them and I don't typically use them.
+If that will affect the outcome, what's the point of doing the polygraph test?
+So, I don't like them and don't typically use them.

 When Will You Get Involved With A Polygraph Test As A Criminal Defense Attorney?

-What I will do if the case is a close call, it's a weak case and the police are asking for a polygraph test – or even if the prosecutors want a polygraph test – my strategy is I have some polygraph people that I use that are respectable, know what they're doing, are not obviously going to make the client feel uncomfortable and are going to conduct the test in a fair manner.
+What I will do if the case is a close call, it's a weak case.
+The police are asking for a polygraph test – or even if the prosecutors want a polygraph test – my strategy is I have some polygraph people that I use that are respectable, know what they're doing, are not going to make the client feel uncomfortable and are going to conduct the test fairly.

-My client has taken a polygraph test.
-He's taken it with a polygraph examiner who either used to work for law enforcement or who worked for the FBI.
-He's passed the test and so now you can go ahead and dismiss the case or not file the case in the first place.
-There's no need for us to take one of your tests.
+My client has taken a polygraph test with a polygraph examiner who either used to work for law enforcement or the FBI.
+He's passed the test, so you can dismiss the case or not file it in the first place.
+We won't need to take one of your tests.

 Sometimes they'll do that.
-Sometimes they'll accept it, depending on if they feel confident with the polygraph examiner and the questions that were asked.
-Other times they won't accept it, but then maybe you do take the test because if you can pass the test with a good defense polygraph examiner who has probably worked for the prosecution at some point, then you should be able to pass the polygraph test with whoever the prosecutor will bring at you.
+Sometimes, they'll accept it, depending on whether they feel confident with the polygraph examiner and the questions asked.
+Other times, they won't admit it.
+Still, then maybe you do take the test because if you can pass the test with a good defense polygraph examiner who has probably worked for the prosecution at some point, then you should be able to pass the polygraph test with whoever the prosecutor will bring at you.

-The only issue is going to be what I mentioned earlier – you're going to probably be in a police-dominated environment.
+The only issue I mentioned is that you will probably be in a police-dominated environment.
 It's not going to be controlled.
-The client may be nervous and there's a lot of outside factors that can impact them, but I've had federal cases where the bottom line is that the client passed our test but didn't pass the fed's polygraph examiner's test and basically the prosecutor just kind of countered that as a push.
-So, it really didn't hurt or help the definite.
+The client may be nervous, and there are a lot of outside factors that can impact them.
+Still, I've had federal cases where the bottom line is that the client passed our test but didn't pass the fed's polygraph examiner's test, and the prosecutor just countered that as a push.
+So, it didn't hurt or help the definite.
 It can never be used against the defendant.

 Lawyer to Review Circumstances of Your Case

-So, the bottom line is this – if you're contemplating a polygraph test – if the police are trying to get you to take a polygraph test, you have to sit down with somebody like me who has been doing this for a long time.
+So, the bottom line is this: If you're contemplating a polygraph test or if the police are trying to get you to take one, you have to sit down with somebody like me who has been doing this for a long time.
 We'll talk about the circumstances of the case.

 We'll talk about the questions that can be used and get the strategy together.
-If the polygraph test is going to help you, then we'll use my expert, my polygraph examiner to do the test and if we do not like the polygraph test I'm just going to tell law enforcement or the prosecutors, no we're not taking a polygraph test.
-They're not admissible in court and they're not reliable.
-I don't really find any value in them.
+If the polygraph test will help you, we'll use my expert, my polygraph examiner, to do the test.
+If we do not like the polygraph test, I'm just going to tell law enforcement or the prosecutors, no, we're not taking a polygraph test.
+They're not admissible in court and need to be more reliable.
+I don't find any value in them.

-For more information on Polygraph Tests In Criminal Cases in LA, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 542-0979 today.
+A free initial consultation is your best step for more information on Polygraph Tests In Criminal Cases in LA.
+You can get the information and legal answers you're looking for by calling (213) 542-0979 today.

 Menu